cj-mills/cjm-fasthtml-daisyui/README.md

     **attrs: HTML attributes for the part

 Returns:
-    FastHTML element with the appropriate part classes"
+    FastHTML element with the appropriate part classes

+Raises:
+    ValueError: If the part name is not defined for this component"
 ```

 ### Placement & Direction (`placement.ipynb`)